 \subsubsection{Implementation Details}

-For the network structures of flow matching, we first adopt ResNet~\citep{he2016deep} for visual embeddings $\bm{o}$.
+For the network structures of flow matching, we first use ResNet~\citep{he2016deep} for visual embeddings $\bm{o}$.
 The flow model $f_{\bm \theta}$ is represented with U-Net~\citep{ronneberger2015u}.
 The flow model predicts vectors $\mathbf{v}_t$ conditioned on visual observation embeddings $\bm{o}$ with Feature-wise Linear Modulation (FiLM)~\citep{perez2018film} as well as the interpolated waypoints $\bm x_t$.
-In the subsequent experiments, we will further study multiple model variants, including transformer-based structure, trajectory representation, etc.
+In the subsequent experiments, we will further study multiple model variants, including a transformer-based structure, trajectory representation.

 In our case of robot manipulation, $\bm x_1$ in Equation~(\ref{eq:newloss}) represents the demonstration robot action trajectories. $\bm x_0$ is the random generated waypoints following a multivariate normal distribution $\bm x_0 \sim \mathcal{N}(0, I)$. $\bm x$ here could denote 6D robot end-effector trajectories, robot joint actions, gripper actions, etc. The visual embeddings $\bm{o}$ include various types of inputs, such as state-based inputs, RGB-D images, and visual affordances.